 Intersect#

-Similar to the spatial relationships within and contains covered in the previous section, another common geospatial query asks whether two geometries intersect or touch.
+covered in the previous section, another common geospatial query asks whether two geometries intersect or touch.

-Both queries are implemented in shapely:
+Both queries are implemented in shapely

-• touches(): two objects touch if the objects have at least one point in common, but their interiors do not intersect with any part of the other object.
+: - intersects(): two objects intersect if the boundary or interior of one object intersect in any way with the boundary or interior of the other object. - touches(): two objects touch if the objects have at least one point in common, but their interiors do not intersect with any part of the other object.

 Let’s try these functions out, for instance, using two lines: